deckerweb/builder-template-categories/readme.txt

 **Where are the other popular Page Builders?**
 All the others already have template categories by default, or, on the other hand, cannot be supported with a post type taxonomy.

-* Beaver Builder & Beaver Themer: has template categories by default
+* Beaver Builder & Beaver Themer: has template categories already by default
-* Thrive Architect: has category feature built-in
+* Thrive Architect: has category feature already built-in
-* Divi: has template categories by default
+* Divi: has template categories already by default
-* Brizy: has no template library yet
+* Brizy: has no template library yet - maybe coming with Pro?

 **Will other Themes be supported?**
 Yes, absolutely. – Once I discover another theme (or via an add-on plugin) which adds a template library but has no categories for organizing I consider adding an integration.
 Of course, you can also make me aware of other themes and plugins with such libraries.